qbaonguyen98/nashtech-de-nodejs-assignment-3/README.md

 ## Documentation

-The documentation is divided into several sections:
+The documentation is divided into several sections.
+The detailed usage guide and API documentation for the project can be found:

 - [Product Specification](./docs/product-specifications.md)
 - [System Requirement Specification](./docs/system-specification.md)